leshz/mercadopago-strapi/README.md

-# mercadopago
+# Mercadopago Payments for Strapi 5

-mercadopago payments to use with strapi 5
+# WIP